REUSE IS THE BEST FORM OF RECYCLING.

 Hopefully, you don’t wait for spring cleaning to recycle your cans, bottles, jugs, jars, and paper products.
 But there are all kinds of things you can recycle that don’t belong (and might not even fit!) in the recycling bin.
 And for things that are truly at the end of their useful life, or that can’t be handled through any of the above, recycling is still the most sustainable option.

 Besides metal, one of the most common household items we recycle at Cohen are electronics: computers, laptops, gaming systems, phones and tablets, stereos, hard drives, and practically anything else you can think of that takes batteries or plugs into the wall.
 (That also includes many of the accessories that come with these devices, like chargers, cables, and docking stations.)
-We operate an R2-certified electronics recycling facility in Middletown, Ohio that performs guaranteed data destruction on any devices that come through our doors, protecting your privacy and the planet.
+We operate an R2-certified electronics recycling division in Middletown, Ohio that performs guaranteed data destruction on any devices that come through our doors, protecting your privacy and the planet.
 E-waste is the leading global waste stream and only likely to continue growing as we rely more and more on “smart” devices to power our lives, and a lot of natural resources and energy go into producing them.
 But many parts of those devices are recyclable and can be used to create new products.
 Read more about the most commonly recycled household electronics here.

 Barring an extreme zero-waste lifestyle, it’s inevitable that you will still end your spring cleaning spree with a lot of stuff that really is at the end of its life, or for which there are few if any sustainable options.
 There’s no need to feel bad about what you do have to throw away.
 Waste is just part of life, after all, and it doesn’t need to be a source of fear or shame, so long as we all do our part to monitor it.
 The idea behind sustainably-driven spring cleaning is to reduce waste by taking the time to separate the things that are still useful from the things that aren’t.
 If you’ve done that, you can already be proud.